Baridhara

 Baridhara (বারিধারা) is an upscale residential area in Dhaka, Bangladesh.
 It is located on the east of and northeast of Gulshan across Gulshan-Baridhara Lake.
 It has special zones designated for diplomats, and many of the city's foreign embassies and high commissions are situated here.
 There are mainly three areas: a diplomatic zone in the southwest portion, a general residential area in the eastern portion, and an adjacent DOHS area in the northeast portion.

+Etymology

+The name derives from the Bengali words "bāri" (বারি; "water") and "dhārā" (ধারা; "flow"), literally meaning "stream of water".

 Economy

 US-Bangla Airlines has its headquarters in the Baridhara Diplomatic Zone.

 Education

 University of Information Technology and Sciences, the Japanese School Dhaka, the French International School of Dhaka, South Point School and College and the American International School of Dhaka are located in Baridhara.